ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 Access tokens in GNAP are bound to the client instance's registered or presented key, except in cases where the access token is a bearer token.
 For all tokens bound to a key, the AS and RS need to be able to identify which key the token is bound to, otherwise an attacker could substitute their own key during presentation of the token.
-In the case of an asymmetric algorithm, the model for the AS and RS need only contain the public key, while the client instance will also need to know the private key in order to present the token.
+In the case of an asymmetric algorithm, the AS and RS needs to know only the public key, while the client instance will also need to know the private key in order to present the token.
 In the case of a symmetric algorithm, all parties will need to either know or be able to derive the shared key.

-The source of this key information can vary depending on circumstance and deployment.
+The source of this key information can vary depending on deployment decisions.
 For example, an AS could decide that all tokens issued to a client instance are always bound to that client instance's current key.
 When the key needs to be dereferenced, the AS looks up the client instance to which the token was issued and finds the key information there.